-Figure 6(b) depicts that the region directly above the fire is at higher velocity.
-Furthermore, there is an indication that the flow starts to accelerate near the evacuation doors.
+Figure 8(b) depicts that only the region directly above the fire is at higher velocity.
+However, there is an indication that the flow again starts to accelerate near the evacuation doors.
+This has already been observed in Figure 6(b).

-The temporal distribution of the molar concentration of CO_2 within the railway compartment is depicted in figures 7(a-f).
+The temporal distribution of the molar concentration of CO2 within the railway compartment is depicted in Figure 9, where Figure 9(a) represents the scenario after 8seconds of fire eruption, while Figure 9(b) represents the scenario after 360seconds of fire eruption within the compartment.
 It can be seen that as the fire erupts within the railway compartment, the smoke is generated, which, due to being lighter than air, travels against the gravitational force, until it comes in contact with the ceiling of the compartment.
 Then it starts to spread outwards in both directions until it escapes out from the evacuation doors, and into the environment.
-It can be further seen in figures 7(d-f) that the smoke is trapped on the upper portions of the compartment, where its concentration is almost uniform, while the lower sections of the compartment are free of smoke.
-The evolution of smoke can be clearly seen in these figures.
-Only a small region of the compartment is filled with smoke 5seconds after the fire has erupted.
+It can be further seen in Figure 9(b) that the smoke is trapped on the upper portions of the compartment, where its concentration is almost uniform, while the lower sections of the compartment are free of smoke.
+The evolution of smoke can be clearly seen in the figures.
+Only a small region of the compartment is filled with smoke 8seconds after the fire has erupted.
 However, as the time increases, most of the compartment is filled with smoke.